Linden Youth Soccer Association

 Parents need to think about whether their child is ready for the experience.
 But, if so, the child will learn that success does not come easy; hard work pays off; and winning isn’t everything.
 These are life lessons that we all must learn and travel soccer is a good way to learn them.

 Travel soccer teams costs run higher than recreation leagues due to the extra expenses that are involved.

-Annual Fee: The 2014-2015 cost per player is $350.
+Annual Fee: The 2020-2021 cost per player is $700 for the year.
 Fees are paid once a year and cover the fall and spring season.
 The annual fees paid cover expenses such as facilities, insurance, trainers, league fees (MNJYS, etc.), and some money towards tournament fees.
 Payment plans are available if needed.

 Winter Leagues & Tournaments: If your team decides to participate in winter leagues and/or tournaments, there may be additional fees.
 However, many teams do fundraising to help reduce these costs.

 Can my child play both recreation soccer and travel soccer?

 Typically, younger players may want to continue with their recreation soccer teams.
 As of September 2014, LYSA travel players are not allowed to play recreational soccer.
 Just because they are getting more time on the field, it does not necessarily make it a good thing.
 Players can learn bad habits.